 Ternion by Studio Toggle

-While it could not be completely avoided, the architects sought to minimise the use of active climate control by employing passive cooling techniques traditionally part of the vernacular.
-Combining these with self-shading massing strategies gave the project the direction it needed both spatially and aesthetically.
-Each villa is centred around a private courtyard featuring a swimming pool as a modern functional interpretation of a traditional ‘Hosh’ with a water feature.
-The social spaces are grouped around this pool and feature longitudinal full-height glazed windows facilitating cross ventilation and evaporative cooling when open.
-The glazed internal walls afford panoramic views to the garden and pools while shaded from the scorching sun by cantilevered volumes mitigating the heat gain.
-This results in a composition of variably stacked prismatic volumes creating a pixelated/porous massing that endeavours to achieve a harmonious balance between the opposing ideals of privacy and community.
+Although it was impossible to completely avoid the need for active climate control, the architects minimized its use by incorporating traditional passive cooling techniques.
+By blending these with self-shading massing strategies, the project found its direction, both spatially and aesthetically.
+Each villa centers around a private courtyard, featuring a swimming pool as a contemporary functional interpretation of a traditional ‘Hosh’ or water feature.
+The social spaces are grouped around this pool, with full-height glazed windows running the length of the space, facilitating cross ventilation and evaporative cooling when open.
+The internal glazed walls provide panoramic views of the garden and pools, while the overhanging volumes provide shade from the intense sun, reducing heat gain.

 Photography by Gijo Paul George